MatthewRonaldJohnson/Team-Profile-Generator/README.md

 ## Description

 This program allows the user to quickly generate an HTML page that stores basic info about their team members.
+Inside the dist folder you will find a sample output using this program.

 ## Walkthrough